Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 	**Master Node**:
 	- Create the control plane
-	- Looks after: scheduling and scaling applications. maintaining the state of the cluster.
+	- Looks after scheduling and scaling applications. maintaining the state of the cluster.
 	- 1 or two nodes
-	- Consist of **4** components: etcd, kube controller manager, kube-api-server, kube-schedular
+	- Consist of **4** components: etcd, kube controller manager, kube-API-server, kube-schedular